justisg/DH150-JustisG/README.md

 #7: Flexibility and Efficiency of Use

-Within this site, there is no ability for a user to grow in their knowledge as there are no options for advanced settings or algorithms that take what you have viewed or saved in the past and recommend you new recipes.
+Within this site, a user cannot grow in their knowledge as there are no options for advanced settings or algorithms that take what you have viewed or saved in the past and recommend you new recipes.
 The only available customization is a user creating an account, which is an option only found through trying to save a recipe for the first time, and then saving recipes they find to their account.
-Expanding the options on The Recipe Critic would help to improve the sites flexibility and efficiency.
+Expanding the options on The Recipe Critic would help to improve the flexibility and efficiency of the site.
 **Severity Rating**: 2/3

 #8: Aesthetic and Minimalist Design

 As this site is solely about food, the constant inclusion of images is very useful and helpful to the user.
-However, there is a significant amount of information on each page of the site that is unneccessary and clutters the page, making it very busy.
+However, there is a significant amount of information on each page of the site that is unnecessary and clutters the page, making it very busy.
 Similar to the addition of descriptive words in the recipe titles, there is a lot of included information that is irrelevant and should instead allow for further text through the selection of certain buttons or possibly even hovering over the image.
 **Severity Rating**: 2/3

 #9: Help Users Recognize, Diagnose, and Recover from Errors

-When a non-existent url attached to The Recipe Critic is used, it shows an error page that states "Nothing Can Be Found" and "Perhaps searching can help" and then provides a search bar.
+When a non-existent URL attached to The Recipe Critic is used, it shows an error page that states "Nothing Can Be Found" and "Perhaps searching can help" and then provides a search bar.
 This is very helpful to the user and allows for quick error correction.
 No distracting images are found on that page as well.
 The error message is very clear and indicates what the user needs to do.
 **Severity Rating**: 0/3

 #10: Help and Documentation